How to quit smoking

 The first tip shared in Joel's video is to "quit cold turkey."
 The next 15 are tips on how to succeed going cold.
 The balance of this article is devoted to presenting evidence as to why quitting cold is an extremely wise decision.

 Listen closely to quitting product commercials.
-Most either directly or indirectly bash and trash cold turkey quitting.
+Most either directly or indirectly bash and trash cold turkey.
 Why?
 Because they must.
 They know that the quitter's instincts are to stop smoking by going cold.
 They need to diminish confidence in those natural instincts.
 They must if they are to have any hope of convincing you to purchase their almost worthless magic cure, their nicotine gum, patch, lozenge, Zyban, Chantix, Champix or e-cigarette.

 They also know that the natural confidence of smokers who previously went cold turkey and failed has already been seriously shaken.
 Instead of teaching them why their prior attempt failed and the cold turkey insights needed to succeed, they use and play upon that failure to help sell their product.

 Although undisputed, you won't find reference to this simple truth on any quitting product website.
 Instead, most will try to convince you that quitting without buying and using their product is nearly impossible.